 - ▶ LINE DIRECTION (M, T): Coordinate axis in whose positive direction the touch probe moves from the first contour point. - ▶ LIMIT IN NORMAL LINES DIRECTION (T): Distance by which the touch probe lifts off the model after each deflection of the stylus during scanning.
 Input range: 0 to 5 mm.
 Recommended input value: Enter an input value between 50% and 100% of the PROBE POINT INTERVAL.
-The smaller the ball-tip radius, the larger the LIMIT IN NORMAL LINES DIRECTION should be programmed. - SCANNING ANGLE (M): Traversing direction of the touch probe referenced to the LINE DIRECTION.
+The smaller the ball-tip radius, the larger the LIMIT IN NORMAL LINES DIRECTION should be programmed. - ▶ SCANNING ANGLE (M): Traversing direction of the touch probe referenced to the LINE DIRECTION.
 Input range: -90° to +90° - ▶ FEED RATE F (M): Enter the digitizing speed.
 Input range: 1 to 3 000 mm/min.
 Note that the higher the digitizing speed, the less accurate the resulting data will be. - ▶ MIN.
 FEED RATE (M): Probe feed rate for the first line.
-Input range: 1 to 3000 mm/min - MIN.
+Input range: 1 to 3000 mm/min - ▶ MIN.
 LINE SPACING (M): If you enter an input value that is smaller than the programmed LINE SPACING, the TNC decreases the spacing between the scanned lines to the programmed minimum for digitizing steep sections of a contour.
-This ensures that the density of digitized positions remains constant even if complex surface structures are scanned.
 Input range: 0 to 20 mm - LINE SPACING (M, T): The offset by which the probe moves at the end of each line before scanning the next line.
-Input range: 0 to 20 mm - MAX.
+Input range: 0 to 20 mm - ▶ MAX.
 PROBE POINT INTERVAL (M,T): Maximum spacing between consecutive digitized positions.
 The TNC also accounts for important points that define the contour of the model, for example at inside corners.
 Input range: 0.02 to 20 mm - ► TOLERANCE (M): The TNC stores only those digitized positions whose distance from a straight line defined by the last two probe points exceeds the programmed tolerance.
-This provides a high density of digitized positions for contours with sharply curved surfaces, while as few positions as possible are stored for contours with flat surfaces.
+This ensures a high density of digitized positions for contours with sharply curved surfaces, and as low a density as possible for contours with flat surfaces.
 An input value of zero means that the digitized positions are output in the programmed probe point interval.
 Input range: 0 to 0.9999 mm - ▶ FEED RATE DECREASE AT EDGES (M): Answer the dialog question with NO ENT.
 The TNC enters a value automatically.